 Public spaces and accessibility — knowing their rights

 Your parent has a right to exist in public.
 This sounds absurdly simple to say, yet accessibility often seems designed as an afterthought, something thrown in reluctantly after the real work is done.
-Your parent shouldn't have to wonder whether they can access a store, a restaurant, a library, a park path, or a doctor's office.
+Your parent shouldn't have to wonder whether they can get into a store, a restaurant, a library, a park path, or a doctor's office.
 But many times, they do.

 There's a particular kind of exclusion that happens when access isn't provided.
 Your parent can see the store.
 They can see other people going in and out.
 But the entrance has stairs and no ramp.
 Or the bathroom is at the back, up a step, and your parent uses a walker.
-Or the restaurant has narrow aisles and the tables are close together and there's no way to maneuver a wheelchair through.
+Or the restaurant has narrow aisles and the tables are close together and there's no way to get a wheelchair through.
 Your parent isn't banned.
 The space is just built in a way that erases them from the possibility of participation.

 This isn't an accident.
 It's a choice that was made, usually a long time ago.
 But choices can be changed.